lightninglabs/taproot-assets/README.md

 ## Prerequisites:

-Taro requires [LND](https://github.com/lightningnetwork/lnd/) (compiled on the latest master branch) to be synced and running.
-RPC connections need to be accepted and a valid macaroon needs to be present.
+Taro requires [LND](https://github.com/lightningnetwork/lnd/) (compiled on the latest `master` branch) to be synced and running on the same Bitcoin network as Taro (e.g. regtest, simnet, testnet3).
+RPC connections need to be accepted and a [valid macaroon](https://docs.lightning.engineering/lightning-network-tools/lnd/macaroons) needs to be present.

 ## Installation: